Christopher Reeve: Disability activism

+In 2001, Reeve received Public Service Award from the American Society for Cell Biology for "outstanding public service in support of biomedical research."

 In 2002, Reeve lobbied for the Human Cloning Prohibition Act of 2001, which would allow somatic cell nuclear transfer research, but would ban reproductive cloning.
 He argued stem cell implantation is unsafe unless the stem cells contain the patient's own DNA and because somatic cell nuclear transfer is done without fertilizing an egg, it can be fully regulated.
 In June 2004, Reeve provided a videotaped message on behalf of the Genetics Policy Institute to the delegates of the United Nations in defense of somatic cell nuclear transfer, which a world treaty was considering banning.
 In the final days of his life, Reeve urged California voters to vote yes on Proposition 71, which would establish the California Institute for Regenerative Medicine and would allot $3 billion of state funds to stem cell research.
 Proposition 71 was approved less than one month after Reeve's death.

-In July 2003, Christopher Reeve's continuing frustration with the pace of stem cell research in the U.S. led him to Israel, a country that was then, according to him, at the center of research in spinal cord injury.
+In July 2003, Reeve's continuing frustration with the pace of stem cell research in the US led him to Israel, a country that was then, according to him, at the center of research in spinal cord injury.
 Israel's Ministry of Foreign Affairs invited him to seek out the best treatment for his condition.
 During his visit, Reeve called the experience "a privilege" and said, "Israel has very proactive rehab facilities, excellent medical schools and teaching hospitals, and an absolutely first-rate research infrastructure."
 Israelis were very receptive to Reeve's visit, calling him an inspiration to all and urging him never to give up hope.

+In September 2003, Reeve was awarded the Lasker Public Service Award "for his perceptive, sustained and heroic advocacy for medical research in general and victims of disability in particular."

+Commenting on Reeve's impact, Jerome Groopman said in 2003, "I think that people of prominence or great resources are the ones who act as catalysts in our society. ...
+There was essentially no substantial funding of spinal-cord research before Reeve's injury, and now it is one of the hottest areas in neurobiology.
+Scientists are flocking to work in it, because science follows the money."
+Of Reeve, UC Irvine said, "in the years following his injury, Christopher did more to promote research on spinal cord injury and other neurological disorders than any other person before or since."

 Health problems and death

-Reeve had asthma and allergies since childhood.
-At age 16, he began to experience alopecia areata, a condition that causes patches of hair to fall out from an otherwise healthy head of hair.
-Generally, he was able to comb it over and often the problem disappeared for long periods, but he wore a wig for the third and fourth Superman films.
-The condition became more noticeable after he became paralyzed, after which he started having his head shaved.
+During his teenage years, Reeve suffered from occasional bouts of asthma and allergies.
+He sustained injuries in various sports activities, such as a broken ankle while skiing and a fractured rib from a riding mishap while training for Anna Karenina.
+At Kessler Rehabilitation Center, he discovered that he hadn't fully recovered from malaria, which he contracted while scouting filming locations in Kenya in 1993.